jmacglashan/decisions_and_dragons/content/posts/q_vs_v/index.md

 date = 2024-03-30T23:24:52-04:00
 draft = false
 +++
-State value function $V(s)$ expresses how well the agent expects to do when it acts normally. $Q(s, a)$ is a counterfactual function that expresses how well the agent expects to do if first takes some potentially alternative action before acting normally.
+State value function $V(s)$ expresses how well the agent expects to do when it acts normally. $Q(s, a)$ is a counterfactual function that expresses how well the agent expects to do if it first takes some potentially alternative action before acting normally.
 <!--more-->

 ## A more precise definition